Each detail in a Facit Home is carefully considered and none more so than the 6.8m tall stairway recently installed in Pocketsdell House.

 A studio collaboration

-As you might expect, this staircase required the expertise of the whole Facit Homes team.
+As you might expect, this staircase required the expertise of more than one in the Facit team.
 Nick (Design Engineer), Fanis (Lead Architect) and Bruce (Founder) worked with our customers to define the very early concept designs based on the space available.

 Nick then worked closely with Patrick and Scott to create the beautifully detailed design.
 As he said, “we managed to find the perfect middle ground between what the building needed to comply with regulations and what the customers wanted for the design of their home.”